stfxecutables/df-analyze/README.md

 Note the above assumes that the `python3` command is a Python 3.9 or 3.10 version, which you could check by running `python3 --version` beforehand.
+Also, the `requirements.txt` file does not specify versions (!!), so expect things to break with this approach...

 ## By Singularity / Apptainer Container